 This is irrespective of the fact that there is a complete war memorial museum on top of the Naqqar Khana or the drum house.
 Which has everything that was used in the independence war?
 From uniforms to insignias and ribbons of order, to flags, to guns and bullets.
 Models of ships, boats, and trucks, to communication equipment.
 There is a gallery showcasing the young martyrs’ paintings.

 A Unesco sign says that it is a world heritage site.
 But having been to 20 other heritage site, I must say this was the most badly maintained site I have visited.
-There is garbage and filth all around.
+There are garbage and filth all around.
 The stone slabs everywhere were broken, there was construction material lying all around.
 The trees have been cut and the gardens carry a sad look.
-The sign boards hardly tell you anything, they are one liners and do not tell anything about the details of the place.
+The signboards hardly tell you anything, they are a one-liner and do not tell anything about the details of the place.
 I am sure there are lots of things which made the fort made it to the heritage list, but where are the details.
 There are small things like an intricate jaali on a wall, but no board explaining its random appearance in the fort.

 Guides & Restaurant

-I was told by the museum maintenance office that on an average about 10-15 thousand people visit red fort everyday and on a Sunday the number goes up to 20+ thousand.
-With an average ticket of Rs 10/- also, the revenue should be good enough provide the basic maintenance of the fort of such importance.
-What I liked about the visitor population of Red fort was that it had representation of all kinds of people.
-Large school groups, college groups, visitors from across the country with fair number of people from remote areas, local families, foreigners and dignitaries.
+I was told by the museum maintenance office that on an average about 10-15 thousand people visit the fort every day and on a Sunday the number goes up to 20+ thousand.
+With an average ticket of Rs 10/- also, the revenue should be good enough to provide the basic maintenance of the fort of such importance.
+What I liked about the visitor population was that it had the representation of all kinds of people.
+Large school groups, college groups, visitors from across the country with a fair number of people from remote areas, local families, foreigners, and dignitaries.

 Having that said that I am not too sure if this place should be allowed to be used as a picnic spot.
 As groups and families spread themselves on the lawns and leave the garbage behind, with least interest in the heritage value of the place.

-You should go to red fort with loads of imagination.
-Whatever you would have read in history books, the grandeur you would seen in movies and whatever you would have expected to see here will have to come alive only in your imagination.
-And it has to be a very strong willed imagination.
+You should go there with loads of imagination.
+Whatever you would have read in history books, the grandeur you would see in movies and whatever you would have expected to see here will have to come alive only in your imagination.
+And it has to be a very strong-willed imagination.
 As you would have to remove so many layers of people around you, the noises, the filth, visualize the missing pieces, ignore the aberrations and then imagine how it would have been in those days to live in forts like this.

-Red fort is an important piece of Delhi’s and India’s history and hence deserves a visit.
+It is an important monument of Delhi, India’s history and hence deserves a visit.

-Recommend you to read following Places to Visit in Delhi on my Travel Blog.
+Recommend you to read the following Places to Visit in Delhi on my Travel Blog.